Understanding Neurodivergence: Neuro-Affirming Workshops

 Strategies that reduce distress, increase engagement, and build meaningful connections

 Workshops can be tailored to each organisation’s needs.
-They may include introductory education, whole-staff professional development, leadership workshops, classroom and workplace strategy sessions, or deep-dive training into specific neurotypes or intersectionalities.
+They may include introductory education, whole-staff professional development, leadership workshops, classroom and workplace strategy sessions, or deep-diving into specific neurotypes or intersectionalities.

 Please note, this is not behaviour management training.